Network Granger Causality with Inherent Grouping Structure: Model and Framework

-where $\mathcal{X}^t$ is the $n \times p$ observation matrix at time $t$, constructed by stacking $n$ i.i.d. replicates from the model \eqref{eqn1:NGCdefn}, $w^t$ is a $p \times G$ matrix of suitably chosen weights, and $\Psi^t$ is a truncating or thresholding factor, for every $t$.
-This optimization problem can be separated into the following $p$ different penalized regression problems - for $i =1, \ldots, p$,
+where $\mathcal{X}^t$ is the $n \times p$ observation matrix at time $t$, constructed by stacking $n$ replicates from the model (\ref{eqn1:NGCdefn}), $w^t$ is a $p \times G$ matrix of suitably chosen weights and $\lambda$ is a common regularization parameter.
+The optimization problem can be separated into the following $p$ penalized regression problems:

 The order $d$ of the VAR model is estimated as $\hat{d} = \displaystyle \max_{1 \le t \le T-1} \{t: \hat{A}^t \neq \mathbf{0} \} $.